 This course provides an introduction to the arts of North America from the Sixteenth Century to the Modern Era.
 It explores major American visual trends and their influences in painting, sculpture, and architecture.
-Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.
+Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages.